MichaelCurrin/dev-cheatsheets/cheatsheets/github/api/v3/repos.md

 ### URL notes

-Note that homepage will use whatever is in the repo's URL section, not necessarily Github Pages.
+Note that homepage will use whatever is in the repo's URL section, not necessarily GitHub Pages.

 e.g.